 8am: Cycle through Vondelpark

 Get on that saddle and start in Vondelpark, one of the city's most beautiful public spaces.
-At this time of day there are hardly any tourists and you’ll get the best photos of lakes, ponds, dogs, ducks and trees of all sizes and colours.
+At this time of day, there are hardly any tourists and you’ll get the best photos of lakes, ponds, dogs, ducks and trees of all sizes and colours.
 You’ll also discover why the Dutch painters of the Golden Age loved living here.
-See the way the morning light shines through those branches.
+Beyond taking in the sights of bronze monuments and riding by the various vicinities of the park, take a break and see the way the morning light shines through those branches.

 9am: Witness the genius of Van Gogh

 From Vondelpark, head to Amsterdam’s Museumplein.
-Here you'll find the Rijksmuseum, the Stedelijk Museum, the recently added Moco – featuring the world’s largest collection of Banksys – and the Van Gogh Museum.
+Here you'll find the Rijksmuseum, the Stedelijk Museum, the recently added Moco – featuring the world’s largest collection of works by Banksy – and the Van Gogh Museum.
 If you have to choose, the latter is a great pick.
 To see the world's biggest collection of his work in a tiny time frame, book Skip The Line tickets and park your bicycle across the street from the entrance.
+If you think enjoying the magic of these museums makes for a great secret dating spot, this place is definitely for you!

 12noon: Lunch time with the locals

-Van Gogh Museum to Food Hallen: 7 minutes by bicycle
+Van Gogh Museum to Foodhallen: 7-min by bicycle

-Amsterdam's hip Oud-West neighbourhood is home to the popular Food Hallen.
+Amsterdam's hip Oud-West neighbourhood is home to the popular Foodhallen.
 This spot is not often discovered by tourists.
-Park by the coffee shop Lot Sixty One (grab an excellent flat white while you're at it), and head inside for a taste of local life and an even bigger taste of gourmet street food.
+Take a break from your sightseeing ventures, park by the coffee shop Lot Sixty One (grab an excellent flat white while you're at it), and head inside for a taste of local life and an even bigger taste of gourmet street food.
 Food trucks serve everything from sushi to chicken fried doughnuts and Wagyu beef burgers.
 There's even a beer garden and gin bar inside!

 1pm: Boutique browsing in De 9 Straatjes